 How much does a packet plant: 30-40 foot single row, or a block of 5 rows at 8 foot.

 Harvest: Ready for picking 2 1/2 - 3 weeks after silks appear.
 Silks become dry and brown.
 The kernels should be plump and full.
 Test by pressing your fingertip into a kernel, looking for a "milky" appearance.
 Best picked in the morning and refrigerate/cool right away.

 Harvest Dent or Ornamental Corn: When husks become dried or after one or two frosts.

-Tips: Corn needs abundant nitrogen.
+Tips: The American Dream Corn needs an abundance of nitrogen.
 Add manure (in the fall) or rich compost a few weeks before planting.
 Add a high-nitrogen organic fertilizer every few weeks until tassels form.
 Keep well weeded, especially when they are seedlings and well-watered, 1 inch a week especially during the silk stage.